Project communication = everything

 “Why do you do it this way?”

-They know great ideas come from the in-the-trenches workers at their stores.
+They know great ideas come from their in-the-trenches employees.

 Let’s dump the platitudes